Skip to Content

 System transformation.

 To realize our vision, we will have to help transform the health care system.
 But what does transforming the health care system require?
 It requires designing and implementing new models of health care that take a whole-person view while integrating the patients’ clinical and social needs.
 This also includes intentionally allocating resources and interventions to improve health and wellness for Black, Brown, and indigenous communities that are due justice for past systemic harm.
 Transforming the health care system also means improving the programs currently in place, such as making Medi-Cal and Covered California easier to access for those who need it.
-Transformation also requires reimagining how direct service providers collaborate and partner to better meet the needs of community residents .
-Government health coverage programs, community-based organizations and safety-net health care providers all need to work better together to improve health and equity for vulnerable populations.
+Transformation also requires reimagining how direct service providers collaborate and partner to better meet the needs of community residents.
+State and local government agencies, , community-based organizations, safety-net health care providers, managed care plans, and hospitals, all need to work better together to improve health and equity for vulnerable populations.

 More Information